SomerEsat/ethereum-staking-guides/README.md

 ### Create a new user and grant administrative privileges

-> Using the root user to log in is [risky](https://askubuntu.com/questions/16178/why-is-it-bad-to-log-in-as-root).
-Instead, create a user-level account.
-Start by logging in as root then create a new user.
-You can use a [terminal](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal) to enter these commands.
+Using the root user to log in is [risky](https://askubuntu.com/questions/16178/why-is-it-bad-to-log-in-as-root).
+Instead, create a user-level account with admin privileges.

 ```
 adduser <yourusername>